 Note: In version 2.7, SANavigator displayed the SAN topology as one single fabric.
 In version 3.x, each switch (and associated devices) is shown as an individual Fabric.
-If the switches are connected through ISL (Inter-Switch Link), then SANavigator will display the topology as a single fabric and assign the WWNN of one of the switches to the fabric.
+If the switches are connected through Inter-Switch Link (ISL), then SANavigator displays the topology as a single fabric and assigns the WWNN of one of the switches to the fabric.

-Figure 142.
+Figure 143.
 SANavigator Physical map